dagger/dagger/rfcs/001-refs-v2.md

 ## Goals

+* Can refer to any versioned resource, but typically files or directories.

 * Can specify a directory within the fetched (and possibly unpacked) directory.

 * Docker-style semver shorthand (v1.2 means v1.2.0 >= x < v1.3.0).